Arize-ai/openinference/python/README.md

 ## Phoenix Collector

-If you don't have a collector, you can try Arize Phoenix.

-Phoenix runs completely locally on your machine, and does not send any data over the internet.
+Phoenix runs locally on your machine and does not send data over the internet.

 Install using: